 About the Program

 Hobart and William Smith Colleges offer a program in Auckland, New Zealand in cooperation with the University of Auckland.
-The program will alternate between a focus on Education in odd-numbered years and a "special topics" focus in even-numbered years, depending on the expertise and interests of the faculty director) in odd-numbered years, in Spring 2022 ONLY we will offer both versions of the program.
-The Spring 2022 "special topics" program includes courses that will appeal to students in a variety of academic areas (Media and Society, Studio Art, English, Arts and Education, Urban Studies, Critical Social Studies, among others) who are interested in the concept of "place" - how to learn about a place and how to connect to a place.
+The program will alternate between a focus on Education in even-numbered years and a "special topics" focus in odd-numbered years, depending on the expertise and interests of the faculty director) in odd-numbered years, in Spring 2022 ONLY we will offer both versions of the program.
+The Spring 2022 "special topics" program includes courses that will appeal to students in a variety of academic areas, including Environmental Studies, Media and Society, American Studies, Entrepreneurial Studies, Geoscience, and Sociology, among others.

 Students participating in this program will take one course offered by the HWS Faculty Director, two courses taught by University of Auckland faculty, and will complete a credit-bearing internship.

 Maori Life and Culture (1 credit)